What options exist for investors who want to invest in biotechnology? From stocks to ETFs, there are plenty of choices.

 Investors interested in the life sciences are well aware of the importance that biotechnology and biotech companies have in this area of investment.

 From finding cures for disease to feeding future generations, there are many areas of day-to-day life that are influenced by biotechnology.

 But how can investors invest in biotechnology?
-And what options exist for investors in the biotechnology sector?
-Here’s a brief overview of how to invest in biotechnology, from stocks to ETFs.
+And what options exist in the biotechnology sector?
+Here’s a brief overview of how to invest in biotechnology, from stocks to exchange-traded funds (ETFs).

-When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration, which requires that all companies in the sector establish a sufficient body of information to show that their drug is safe and effective.
+When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish a sufficient body of information to show that their drugs are safe and effective.
 That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical trials.

 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
 For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSEARCA Biotechnology Index (NYSE:BTK) and the NASDAQ Biotechnology Index (NASDAQ:NBI).

-This is an updated version of an article first published on Biotech Investing News on March 16, 2016.
+This is an updated version of an article first published by the Investing News Network in 2016.

-Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any of the companies mentioned in this article.
+Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any of the companies mentioned in this article.